Dvuglaf/fake_image_detection/README.md

 An application with an interface for checking the authenticity of an image or face-image based on a deep learning.
-Methods were taken from open resources:
+METHODS were taken from open resources:

 Method_ela_1 (PyTorch): consist of 2 part.
 First, it's check software signatures.
 Second, ela (error-level analysis).